Marusko/Plugman/README.md

 A malformed manifest never aborts a scan: the plugin appears in `DiscoveredPlugins` under its folder name with the error attached, and every other plugin loads normally.

+A scan also reconciles removals.
+A plugin that has disappeared from disk and is *not* loaded is dropped from the registry (`PluginState.Removed`).
+One that is still loaded is kept and flagged instead — deleting a file does not un-run the code, and silently unloading on a transient filesystem problem would be a worse failure than a stale row.
+It is dropped by the first scan after it is unloaded.

 ## API

 ```csharp